realm/realm-swift-samples/OfflineLoginRealmAccess/README.md

 The app addresses the following points:
 * Register/Login a Device Sync user.
+* Access a already logged user without an internet connection.
 * Opening a Realm with and without and internet connection.
 * Add an initial flexible sync subscription, which executes when opening a realm for the very first time, even if offline.